jmdefuentes/SPCIS/README.md

-# SPCIS
+# PRACIS
-Prototype implementation of a stealthy and privacy-preserving cybersecurity information sharing mechanism
+Prototype implementation of a Privacy-pReserving and Aggregatable Cybersecurity Information Sharing mechanism